 It’s clear that self-employed mortgage applicants have to produce more evidence than employed applicants in terms of financial paperwork.

-So you might as well put in the hard work at the start and gather together all the relevant paperwork you’ll need for your mortgage application, focusing on your previous 3 years of financial accounts or tax returns, because you know that any lender will want to scrutinise these.
+So you might as well put in the hard work at the start and gather together all the relevant paperwork you’ll need for your mortgage application, focusing on your previous 3 years of financial accounts or tax returns as suggested by David York’s Tax Services, because you know that any lender will want to scrutinise these.